pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 Recently I tried to create a Slack bot.
 It's job was to read messages and, if *'that would be great'* was detected in the content, respond to the message with a picture of Bill Lumbergh from *Office Space* (yeah, I'm a funny guy).
 But I found out that the learning resources are somewhat scattered around the Internet.
 It was difficult for a person not familiar with Slack API and with bots in general to quickly create nothing more than a simple bot.
 I finally put together the information from different sources and decided to describe the process here.

 This post will show you how to integrate with Slack in two ways: using bot users and outgoing webhooks.
 You don't have to know anything about Slack or Python frameworks, but basic Python skills are required (also a Heroku account or your own server would be helpful).
-The code will be simple and will do the one and only task that I mentioned: detect the text and respond with an image.
+The code will be simple and will do the one and only task that I mentioned: detect the phrase and respond with an image.
 Let't get right to it!

 ## Bot users